Data Agent: Learning to Select Data via End-to-End Dynamic Optimization: Related Work

 \subsection{Dynamic Data Selection}

 Dynamic data selection selects data points during online training, allowing the training data to adapt to the models' training stages.
 The work~\cite {dynamic_pruning} proposes UCB and $\epsilon$-greedy algorithms to select samples with the highest uncertainty during training.
 The work~\cite{liu2023dataefficientaugmentationtrainingneural} proposes a data-efficient framework that extracts small subsets of training data for augmentation to achieve comparable performance to the full datasets.
 SAS~\cite{data-efficient-contrastive-ssl} observes that the most influential samples for contrastive learning contribute the least to supervised learning, and proposes an algorithm to select subsets that maximize augmentation similarity to the full data.
 The work~\cite{dynamic_pruning-2} emphasizes the importance of samples that are used for training a few times and proposes a scoring mechanism based on UCB and $\epsilon$-greedy.
+Differently, OPUS~\cite{opus} proposes an optimizer-induced dynamic selection, which formulates data utility through optimizer-induced update dynamics, and GREATS~\cite{greats} optimizes batch quality via Taylor expansion to reduce validation loss.
 Recently, InfoBatch~\cite{infobatch} proposes an unbiased dataset pruning method that can accelerate training by pruning less informative samples based on the loss distribution, reducing training costs without degrading performance.